Mubashir-Mohamed647/30-seconds-of-code/snippets/CSVToArray.md

 tags: string,array,intermediate
 ---

-Converts a comma-separated values (CSV) string to a 2D array.
+Converts a comma-separated value (CSV) string to a 2D array.

 - Use `Array.prototype.slice()` and `Array.prototype.indexOf('\n')` to remove the first row (title row) if `omitFirstRow` is `true`.
 - Use `String.prototype.split('\n')` to create a string for each row, then `String.prototype.split(delimiter)` to separate the values in each row.